wewantthefunk/viper-mf/README.md

 ## Solution

+The VIPER MF emulator is a set of tools designed to improve the quality of life of the developer by providing faster feedback and easier debugging.

+## COBRA Converter

 This converter will brute force translate a COBOL module line-by-line into an equivalent Python statement.
 Several "helper" functions have been created to accomodate for COBOL's hierarchichal variable structure.
 These helper functions are located in the cobol_variable.py module.
 This module must be carried with the converted .py modules as a dependency.
 The helper functions were created to handle the hierarchical structure of COBOL variables.

 The main goal is to not burden the mainframe developer with having to write code one way for this converter to function, and then make changes for the final mainframe source code.
-Therefore, mainframe behavior emulation is requireed, along with adherence to IBM standards for COBOL.
+Therefore, mainframe behavior emulation is required, along with adherence to IBM standards for COBOL.

 ### Things to know

-* The converted Python file name is the PROGRAM-ID of the COBOL with a .py extension.
+* The converted Python file name is the PROGRAM-ID of the COBOL with a .py extension (not the name of the source file).

 * File access is accomplished by assigning environment variables.
 The environment variable name is the ASSIGN value, which is the DD statement in a JCL script.
 If the environment variable is not assigned, a file status of 35 is assigned to the file status field designated.
 If the environment variable is set, but the file does not exist, a file status of 35 is assigned to the file status field designated.

 * CALL statements call out to other converted Python modules, and any variables in USING clause are treated as byref.
 The return value from these variables are assigned upon return from the called module.
 A psuedo memory management passing feature is used to simulate the DFHCOMMAREA.

-* Paragraphs are converted to functions
+* Paragraphs are converted to functions.

-* CICS statements are converted
+* CICS statements are converted.

 ### Limitations and Understanding